altaficial/altaficial/content/footprints/Solutions I Craft.md

 ---
 created: 2024-11-01 16:11
-updated: 2024-11-01 20:11
+updated: 2024-11-02 01:11
 date: 2024-03-12
 ---
 **I'm Alta, a designer, project manager, and advocate for ethical technology.** I help organizations and individuals create impactful online experiences that drive positive change.
-Whether you need a stunning website, a streamlined workflow, or a compelling campaign, I can help you [[10 Creative/11 Altaficial/content/footprints/Body of Work|achieve your goals]].
+Whether you need a stunning website, a streamlined workflow, or a compelling campaign, I can help you achieve your goals.

 # The Product